Skip to content

 This calculation provides insight into the number of times, on average, you collect receivables during the period.

-Optimizing the Accounts Receivable Turnover Ratio
+Optimizing Your Accounts Receivable Turnover Ratio

 Improving this ratio is essential to your business’s financial health and operational efficiency, and it aligns closely with reducing DSO.
 Here are high-level ways to optimize this ratio: